integricho/digipeatux-setup-guide/English.md

 sudo reboot
 ```

 After the setup process is completed and the system is rebooted, the digipeater should be up and running.
+Log files for both _aprx_ and _soundmodem_ can be found under `/var/log/`, which might help to confirm if everything is working as expected.

 ## Modifications